 Other Services (Gmail, Google Docs, Groups, Google+, Google Drive, and so on)

-Google offers a bunch of other 'free' services all of which are quite useful, but each bring yet more data to the profile they are maintaining on your behalf.
+Google offers a bunch of other 'free' services all of which are quite useful, but to use these services you'll need to provide your mobile phone number, which you are forced to verify by entering a code from a text message.
+Using these services each bring yet more data to the profile they are maintaining on your behalf.
 Every email you send and receive via Gmail is scanned, stored and linked.
 Every document you add to Google Docs is scanned, stored and added, any file you store on Google Drive is scanned Stored and added, are you seeing a pattern here?
 Nothing you do on any Google service is private.
 How about Google Maps?
 A very useful tool if you want to find somewhere, but yet again everything you look at is recorded and added to your profile.
 If you have an Android phone then your location data is also added to your profile along with your messages, apps installed, app usage, contacts and so on.
 Google Home is a voice assistant and speaker for your home, but again anything you ask it is stored and added to your profile data.

 YouTube (now owned by Google) again stores the video's you want, channels you watch, comments you make and so on.